Slider2732/ESP-909/README.md

 16 port 4067 multiplexer <br>
 MAX98357A DAC <br>
 Any Arduino (for handling MIDI messages) <br>
-Thanks to Jack Wildchurch for the usability emphasis and code testing!

 Currently - <br>
 All 11 TR-909 sounds at 44.1kHz <br>